jestann/tabletop/README.md

 $ electron .
 ```

-This opens a local instance of Chrome using `Chromium` in which to render the app.
+This opens a local instance of Chrome using `Electron` and `Chromium` in which it renders the app.

 ### Configuration Variables

 **Note:** This app requires valid student user credentials for the Bloc API in order to generate the app dashboard.

-A link to a test-drive version of this app without required credentials is below.

 ### File Structure